vukieuhaihoa/vukieuhaihoa/README.md

-- 👋 Hi, I’m Vu Kieu Hai Hoa, u can call me is HoaNguCi. :V
+- 👋 Hi, I’m Vu Kieu Hai Hoa, :V
 - 👀 I’m interested in develop website, I want to become Full-stack developer in future.
 - 🌱 I’m currently learning NextJS and NestJS.
 - 💞️ I have 2 years experiences about React and Node(Express) and Database.